iDoMeteor/7lap/7-layer-app-paradigm.md

 The 7th layer, **automation** is usually found in highly scaled applications, although applications of any size may utilize it.

 Many people want to jump right in and start developing their application infrastructure in a scalable way using automation.
 It sounds like a great idea, but in the real world, it can just make everything harder.
-Your, your application and your layers should all grow together harmoniously.
+You, your application and its layers should all grow together harmoniously.
 Don't force it.

 ## Example Layer Components